 1. Pairing a Chatbot with Your Website

-Through a combination of machine learning and natural language processing, a chatbot is a form of AI that can act as live customer service representatives who lives on a website 24 hours a day, seven days a week.
+Through a combination of machine learning and natural language processing, a chatbot is a form of AI that can act as a live customer service representative who lives on a website 24 hours a day, seven days a week.

 In fact, as long as they’re getting the help they need, 40% of consumers don’t care whether a chatbot or a real human helps them, and 47% would even buy items from a chatbot.